 What drives the increasing eutrophication trends?

 Complex and interrelated socioeconomic factors drive the increase in nutrient pollution, which is causing increased occurrences of eutrophication and hypoxia.
 Indirect drivers include population growth; economic growth in the developing world, which will impact consumer consumption; and the growth of intensive agriculture.
 Direct drivers of eutrophication include higher energy consumption, increased fertilizer consumption, and land-use change.
-But there are indirect drivers as well, including population growth; economic growth in the developing world (which will impact consumer consumption); and the growth of intensive agriculture.

 Indirect Drivers of Eutrophication